What is a Divorce Resolution Plan Date?

 If you have a conflict on any of the dates in the Scheduling Order, your lawyer may recommend filing a Motion for Continuance.
 A Motion for Continuance is a motion that you file to ask the court for a different court date.
 If the court grants the motion, generally speaking, the new date will be later than the original.

-Based on the RPD, the court would place the case on the appropriate track to allow for the applicable services, with a scheduling order that takes into account the needs of the case.
+Based on the RPD, the court places the case on the appropriate track to allow for the applicable services, with a scheduling order that takes into account the needs of the case.

 For more information about Connecticut divorce and family law, check out our Divorce Information and Facts.